-Identifier resolution is the process of determining the binding of name passed as a string value using the LexicalEnvironment of the running execution context.
+The ResolveBinding abstract operation is used to determine the binding of name passed as a string value using the LexicalEnvironment of the running execution context.
 During execution of ECMAScript code, ResolveBinding is performed using the following algorithm:

-Let env be the running execution context's LexicalEnvironment.

-If the syntactic production that is being evaluated is contained in strict mode code, then let strict be true, else let strict be false.
+- 1. Let env be the running execution context's LexicalEnvironment. - If the syntactic production that is being evaluated is contained in strict mode code, then let strict be true, else let strict be false. - 3.
 Return the result of calling GetIdentifierReference abstract operation passing env, name, and strict as arguments.

-The result of evaluating an identifier is always a value of type Reference with its referenced name component equal to the IdentifierName String.
+The result of resolving a name is always a Reference value with its referenced name component equal to the name argument.